ricardojmendez/UnitySteerExamples/SampleList.md

 A variant of the previous scene, it contains two path followers: one follows the standard Vector3Pathway, and the other one a SplinePathway.

-* How is the behaviour different between both?
+* How is the behavior different between both?
 * Why?
 * What happens if you increase or lower the prediction time in both?